stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

       small, but growing market for online shopping, still having some space for some new strong, local companies, both established online stores, and pure e-commerce players.
-If you operate an online shopping website in Mauritius and want to be reviewed here - please feel free to contact us.
+If you operate an online shopping website in Mauritius and want to be reviewed here - please feel free to contact us at arc.azarine@gmail.com.
     actions: []
 seo:
   title: 'Online Shopping Mauritius: Best e-Shops & Delivery Services'